ChrisBeeley/notebook/content/docs/analyst-skills/_index.md

 7.	better understanding of how patients flow through the system
 8.	new data and digital tools
 9.	patients and the public in using information

-### Domains

-As well as _dataset_ type (acute, mental healthcare, etc.) there are domains of analytic task.
-The SAIU has been restructured to include the following interest groups:

-*	Demand and Capacity
-*	Population Health Management
-*	Health Inequalities
-*	Transformation and Efficiency
-*	Place based partnerships

 ### Scope